 Dances that are held at Notre Dame and Covington Catholic are school-sponsored events and drug free.
 Appropriate dress, behavior and dancing are expected.
-Random breathalyzer tests and purse searches will occur.
-Students who do not follow the rules will be asked to leave after the parents have been notified.
+Random breathalyzer tests and purse searches may occur.
+Students who do not follow the rules will be asked to leave after the parents have been notified and rides will be arranged if necessary.